Lichen sclerosus is a chronic, inflammatory skin condition that mainly affects genital skin.

 British Association of Dermatologists (BAD)

 Vulval Pain Society

-You can participate by answering an online survey (available from 1st September 2017).
+You can participate by answering our online surveys.

-The initial survey will ask you to submit which questions about the diagnosis, treatment and prevention of lichen sclerosus are most important.
+The initial survey (now closed) asked you to submit which questions about the diagnosis, treatment and prevention of lichen sclerosus are most important.

-A second survey will then take place to vote for which questions generated by the first survey are the most important to you.
+A second survey will ask you to vote for which questions generated by the first survey are the most important to you.

 The uncertainties identified during this project will be published on the JLA website and used to inform future research funding.
 The results will be made available on this website as well as through partner organisations’ websites and social media.
 We will also publish the results in the scientific press.
 You will not be identified in any publication.
 We will also make funding bodies aware of the Top 10 questions to help raise the profile of lichen sclerosus research.